DetectiveStrings/detectivestrings.github.io/_posts/svchost/2022-10-20-TaskWithoutSD.md

 In this case, SVCHOST depends on its own memory data to execute the task command.

-you can read more detailes from here [2](https://www.microsoft.com/en-us/security/blog/2022/04/12/tarrask-malware-uses-scheduled-tasks-for-defense-evasion/)
+you can read more detailes from [here](https://www.microsoft.com/en-us/security/blog/2022/04/12/tarrask-malware-uses-scheduled-tasks-for-defense-evasion/)

 So we will investigate this SVCHOST process memory to collect information that can help us detect the malicious task.